 These platforms which are also called “human clouds” provide staff augmentation services and connect potential employees and employers.
 They are divided into gig and on-demand platforms.
 The only difference between them is that gig platforms do not guarantee that you will receive professional employees, while on-demand platforms try to provide only curated, interviewed, and vetted talents.

 An IT recruitment agency is a staffing provider that hires employees for both critical and non-critical projects of the client.
-They receive a recruitment fee if they find a suitable candidate for a job.
+They can perform various kinds of staffing services, including e-commerce, AI, IoT, healthcare IT recruiting, and more.
+Such providers receive a recruitment fee if they find a suitable candidate for a job.
 As a result, a client receives a fully dedicated development team and the ability to manage it with no intermediaries.
 Partnership with an IT recruitment services company opens doors for many other advantages, such as enhanced employer brand, secured IP rights, and complete control over business expenses.

 This is what Sift did with the help of Alcor!
 It’s a US-based product software company that prevents cybercrimes by developing online fraud detection solutions.
 Having 180+ employees worldwide, a client decided to expand further and assemble its own software team in Eastern Europe.
 Alcor engaged 10 IT researchers, 3 IT recruiters, and an account manager to work on Sift’s vacancies and provide full-cycle IT recruitment services.
 Additionally, our team took care of shooting a video with a Hiring Manager and launched a social media campaign for its promotion.
 These activities sped up hiring and improved the image of Sift on the market.
 During our fruitful cooperation, 20+ talented software developers joined Sift!